Stella Roy Foundation

 How to Apply

 The Stella Roy Foundation does not have a public application process.
-The foundation does not accept unsolicited applications from organizations with whom it does not have an existing relationship.
+The foundation does not accept unsolicited applications from organisations with whom it does not have an existing relationship.

-Grants are awarded through trustee discretion, typically to organizations where foundation leadership has direct involvement or personal connections.
+Grants are awarded through trustee discretion, typically to organisations where foundation leadership has direct involvement or personal connections.
 The foundation's grantmaking appears to be relationship-based and invitation-only.

 Decision Timeline